GrinnellSEA/GrinnellSEA.github.io/missions/nearspaceballoon.md

 ---
-title: Near-Space Balloon Project
+title: Transcendence Near-Space Balloon
 ---

 <img alt="schematic" src="/assets/overview-diagram.svg" height="">

-The Near-Space Balloon is a 1-2 lb probe that will be attached to a weather balloon and flown to a height of 100,000 ft.
+Transcendence is a 1-2 lb probe that will be attached to a weather balloon and flown to a height of 100,000 ft.
 The probe will take pictures and video as well as record temperature and pressure data along the way.

-## Name

-The probe&rsquo;s name will be decided through an open public competition.
-Vote on the final five ideas [here](/2015/11/02/final-name-selection.html).
+Transcendence will also get its position and altitude from GPS satellites.
+It will broadcast its location, along with its other sensor data, to the ground, where a human team will receive it and track the probe's progress.

 ## Project files